fullstackreact/react-native-firestack/Contributing.md

 const ref = db.ref('/events');
 ```

+The `DatabaseRef` class is the wrapper that maps to Firebase database points.
+For efficiency, the `paths` are stored as an array so we can walk up and down the firebase database using the `parent()` and `child()` methods on a database ref.

 Calling `getAt()` on the `ref` (an instance of the `DatabaseRef` class) will make a call to the **native** SDK using a method called `promisify()`

 ```javascript